skababji-ehil/fuzzy_sql/README.md

 **Note**: Windows users may need to add 'r' before the path string they pass to the function.
 This will force treating windows backslashes as literal raw character.
 For instance, pass: r"C:\path\to\file\X_real.csv"

 The returned dictionary includes the queries and other information.
 You may check its keys by typing: queries.keys().
+Whenever applicable, an html report, a Hellinger and normalized Euclidean violin plots are also generated under a subfolder starting with the real data name saved in your current working directory.
 For further information, please refer to help documentation.